grantjenks/python-diskcache/docs/tutorial.rst

     >>> cache.stats(enable=False, reset=True)
     (100, 50)  # 100 hits, 50 misses

-Cache statistics are useful when evaluating different eviction policies as discussed below.
-By default, statistics are disabled as they incur an extra overhead on cache lookups.
-Increment and decrement operations are not accounted in cache statistics.
+Cache statistics are useful when evaluating different :ref:`eviction policies
+<tutorial-eviction-policies>`.
+By default, statistics are disabled as they
+incur an extra overhead on cache lookups.
+Increment and decrement operations are not counted in cache statistics.

 The third is :meth:`check <diskcache.Cache.check>` which verifies cache consistency.
 It can also fix inconsistencies and reclaim unused space.